 Amidst the triumphs and challenges of his life, Reed Rohlman found solace and unwavering love in his relationship with his girlfriend, Emma Vollbracht.
 Their connection was immediate and profound, defying Emma’s skepticism about the concept of “love at first sight.”

 “The first time I locked eyes with Reed, I became a believer,” Emma reminisced.
-“Ask anybody that knew us, and they’d all say the same thing: our love was magic.
+“Anyone who saw us together would say the same—what we had was rare and real.
 We lit up the room when we were together.”

 Emma spoke glowingly of Rohlman’s unwavering devotion and care, describing him as “old-fashioned” in his gestures of love and respect.
 “He held every door, paid for every meal, and loved me every day,” she shared.
 Their Tuesday night tradition of drinking red wine, playing rummy, and falling asleep in each other’s arms epitomized the simplicity and beauty of their bond.